lealceldeiro/gems/HighPerformanceJavaPersistence/Chapter02/README.md

 ```

 For a constant throughput, the number of enqueued connection requests (`Lq`) is proportional to the connection acquisition time (`Wq`).

+### 3.4 Practical database connection provisioning

+By continuously monitoring the connection usage patterns, it’s much easier to react and adjust the pool size when the initial configuration doesn’t hold anymore.